treyhunner/treyhunner.github.com/source/_posts/2018-11-01-python-deep-comparisons-and-code-readability.markdown

 ---

 Comparing things in Python.
-It sounds like something that almost doesn't even need to be taught.
+That sounds like something that almost doesn't even need to be taught.
-But I've found that Python's comparison operators are often misunderstood and under-appreciated by newer Pythonistas.
+But I've found that **Python's comparison operators are often misunderstood and under-appreciated by newer Pythonistas**.

 Let's review how Python's comparison operators work on different types of objects and then take a look at how we can use this to improve the readability of our code.